Iona College Dedicates Art Center to Longtime Trustee JoAnn Mazzella Murphy ’98H

 In addition, thanks to a generous gift from JoAnn and Joseph Murphy, Iona will soon unveil a vibrant new green space, the Murphy Green, in the heart of campus, transforming a parking circle into a lively outdoor landscape where students can enjoy a variety of social, recreational, academic and artistic activities.
 Iona plans to finish the project by spring 2022.

-The JoAnn Mazzella Murphy ’98H Arts Center is located just outside of the Iona College campus at 715 North Avenue in New Rochelle, N.Y.
+The JoAnn Mazzella Murphy ’98H Arts Center is located just outside of the Iona University campus at 715 North Avenue in New Rochelle, N.Y.